taylorialcom/ DataStructures

 LinkedList with Two Elements

-If we add a really fat star to the LinkedList above it will look something like this:
+If we add a fat diamond to the LinkedList above it will look something like this:

 LinkedList with Three Elements